 Since graduate school, when I had to buy my first computer, a pre-MS DOS machine, I have been online.
 No, not the internet.
 The internet did not exist in 1982 when I started graduate school.
-But leading edge, circa 1982, online services did exist.
+But leading-edge, circa 1982, online services did exist.
 In 1982 I would dial out to The Source, and a few years later to CompuServe, when they acquired The Source, and then in the early 1990’s the internet.
-One of the things I regularly did online was reasearch medical topics, mostly by reading medical journal articles.
-I was an early user of the new online repositories for medical journal articles.
+Continue reading →

-Four times a year I board a plan to attend a board meeting as a board member of a company that my employer is part owner of.
-While I came out last year to about half people who attend this meeting, I have not come out to everyone, and because of that each meeting has a certain level of stress.
+Four times a year I board a plane to attend a board meeting as a board member of a company that my employer is part owner of.
+While I came out last year to about half the people who attend this meeting, I have not come out to everyone, and because of that, each meeting has a certain level of stress.
 Continue reading →

-In my work I have often prided myself at being able to look at a project and know from the onset if it would be a success or a failure.
-This same projecting into the future and imagining what will be has always been a part of my life.
-I can often look at a situation and see the key outlines or framework of what it will be in the future, even if I can not see the details.
+In my work, I have often prided myself at being able to look at a project and know from the onset if it would be a success or a failure.
+This same ability to project into the future and imagining what will be has always been a part of my life.
+I can often look at a situation and see the essential outlines or framework of what it will be in the future, even if I can not see the details.
+Continue reading →

-Today is the anniversary of my grandmothers death.
-She died March 4th 2004 at the age of 100.
+Today is the anniversary of my grandmother’s death.
+She died on March 4th, 2004, at the age of 100.
 Tomorrow I will visit her grave, a ritual I do whenever I am in South Florida.
 She is buried next to my grandfather, whom I never knew.
 My grandfather died five years before I was born of a massive heart attack.
 Continue reading →

 One of the stereotypes of gay men that I acquired around the age of fifteen, reading the homosexuality chapter of a terrible book about sex, was that gay relationships were fleeting; that gay men soon tired of each other as men continued their relentless pursuit of sex with other men; and that the idea of a deep loving passionate relationship between men was not possible.
-As much as I have changed over the years, and particularly over the last five years, I think this stereotype still lived on in the recesses of my mind.
+As much as I have changed over the last five years, I think this stereotype still lived on in the recesses of my mind.
+Continue reading →